e-flare/toolkit/README.md

 We present the **first** systematic framework for removing lens flare from event camera data.
 - We first establish the theoretical foundation by deriving a physics-grounded forward model of the non-linear suppression mechanism.
-- This insight enables the creation of the E-Deflare Benchmark, a comprehensive resource featuring a large-scale simulated training set, E-Flare-2.7K, and the first-ever paired real-world test set, E-Flare-R, captured by our novel optical system.
+- This insight enables the creation of the `E-Deflare` benchmark, a comprehensive resource featuring a large-scale simulated training set, `E-Flare-2.7K`, and the first-ever paired real-world test set, `E-Flare-R`, captured by our novel optical system.
-- Empowered by this benchmark, we design E-DeflareNet, which achieves state-of-the-art restoration performance.
+- Empowered by this benchmark, we design `E-DeflareNet`, which achieves state-of-the-art restoration performance.

 Extensive experiments validate our approach and demonstrate clear benefits for downstream tasks.

 ### :books: Citation
 If you find this work helpful for your research, please kindly consider citing our papers: